Preserving levels of projective determinacy by tree forcings: Motivation

 Other large cardinal notions are instead characterized by the existence of extender embeddings rather than simple ultrapower embeddings.
 In this respect, Hamkins and Woodin \cite{hamkins} have shown that if $\kappa$ is $\lambda$-strong then it would be also $\lambda$-strong in a generic extension obtained after forcing with a small poset.\footnote{In fact, they prove as well that a $\lambda$-strong cardinal $\kappa$ cannot be created via any forcing of cardinality $<\kappa$ (except possibly in the case of ordinals $\lambda$ with $\cof{\lambda}\leq |\PP|^{\: +}$).} Hence, the \emph{strongness} and \emph{Woodiness} of a cardinal are also preserved by small forcing.

 Many global consequences implied by the existence of large cardinals also are preserved after forcing with certain posets.
 For instance, the existence of $x^\sharp$ for each set of ordinals $x$ satisfying $\sup{x}\subset \kappa$ is a known consequence of the existence of a Ramsey cardinal $\kappa$ \cite[Chapter 2, \S 9]{kanamori}.
 Moreover, from a Ramsey cardinal $\kappa$ we obtain closure under sharps for reals in the universe and also, we gain $\bsi{3}$-absoluteness for small generic extensions.
-This is closely related to the following well-known result: